AuxQuatreCoinsDeParis/aux-quatre-coins-de-paris.fr/content/private-tours.md

 ---

 # Private walking tours
-Besides our travel planning services, Aux quatre coins de Paris offers private walking tours to know more about the French art de vivre, and to enjoy it of course!
+Besides our travel planning services, *Aux quatre coins de Paris* offers private walking tours to know more about the French art de vivre, and enjoy it of course!

 {{< tiles-list >}}
   {{% article title="In France, eat as the French do!"
      image="/private-tours/cheesemonger-auguste-blanqui-market.jpg"
      image-title="fromagerie sur le marché" %}}
 Through the visit of a food market, find out more about our local or regional products and specialties.
 Discover what lies in French plates!
-This tour ends with a picnic made of fresh products found on the market the same day.
+This tour ends with a picnic made of fresh products found on the market the same day (weather permitting).

 {{< button-sky URL="/private-tours/in-france-eat-as-the-french-do/" />}}
   {{% /article %}}
   {{% article title="Fashion shopping in Paris"
      image="/private-tours/trendy-clothes-shopping-paris.jpg"
      image-title="Shopping tendance à Paris" %}}
 Find out with us French brands for clothes, leather goods and shoes.
 We plan together an itinerary according to your wishes and your budget for this shopping session.
-Together we'll discover what makes the so special style of the parisian women!
+Together we will discover what makes the so special style of the parisian women!

 {{< button-sky URL="/private-tours/fashion-shopping-in-paris/" />}}
   {{% /article %}}